-In this next stage, BNMC, Inc. will be adopting "MutualCity" to reference its methodology, a name that better reflects the broad scope of its action and the principles of mutuality that ground its mission and values.
+In this next stage, BNMC, Inc. has adopted "MutualCity" to reference its methodology, a name that better reflects the broad scope of its action and the principles of mutuality that ground its mission and values.
 The name of the physical location will remain the same.